marijnh/Eloquent-JavaScript/12_language.md

 # Project: A Programming Language

-{{if interactive

 {{quote {author: "Hal Abelson and Gerald Sussman", title: "Structure and Interpretation of Computer Programs", chapter: true}

 The evaluator, which determines the meaning of expressions in a programming language, is just another program.

 quote}}

-if}}

-{{if interactive

-{{quote {author: "Master Yuan-Ma", title: "The Book of Programming", chapter: true}

-When a student asked the master about the nature of the cycle of Data and Control, Yuan-Ma replied ‘Think of a compiler, compiling itself.’

-quote}}

-if}}

 {{index "Abelson, Hal", "Sussman, Gerald", SICP, "project chapter"}}